gitter-badger/greycrypt/README.md

 ### Storage

-In addition to your cloud provider directory, grey crypt stores sync state data in "~/.greycrypt" (Mac), and in "%appdata%\GreyCrypt" (Windows).
+In addition to your cloud provider directory, grey crypt stores sync state data in "~/.greycrypt" (Mac), or in "%appdata%\GreyCrypt" (Windows).
 No unencrypted file data or other identifying information is stored here.